 Conduct a SWOT analysis – Strengths, Weaknesses, Opportunities, Threats – to identify gaps in experience and skills, so you can speak to competencies you have, gain ones you don’t, and understand priorities.

 Find an internship, apprenticeship or assistantship to get experience (and hopefully some mentoring).
-Keep in mind that some internships are for current students only.
+Keep in mind that some internships are for current students or recent graduates only.
 You may also consider pitching to an organization to get them to bring you on as an intern.

-Consider applying for roles in Research Operations to get your foot in the door, after which you could shift into a research role.
+Consider applying for roles in Research Operations to get your foot in the door (if you feel you aren’t qualified for a full-on research role), after which you could shift into a research role.

 Find classes/training/degree programs that provide opportunities to practice what you learn (versus lectures where you passively intake information).